 5. Stretch your hamstrings twice daily

 One of the easiest things you can do to help alleviate lower back pain is tight hamstrings.
 If your hamstring muscles—located in the back of your thighs—are too tight hamstrings your lower back and sacroiliac joints, leading to more pain.
 Hamstring stretching should be done at least twice per day.

 There are many gentle stretching exercises that should not hurt.

 6. Engage your brain

 Pain specialists have long understood that pain is not absolute; it is more complicated than just a sensation.
-The way the brain interprets and processes the pain signals plays an important role in how people perceive their pain.
+The way your brain interprets and processes pain signals plays an important role in how you perceive your pain.

 Read more: Modern Theories of Chronic Pain

 The good news is that you can develop skills for your brain to reduce or ignore the pain signals.
-Developing expertise in these skills can go a long way to help you have more influence over the pain.
+Developing expertise in these skills can go a long way to help you have some degree of influence over your pain.